Photo by Kira Severinova on Unsplash

 Maintaining a Healthy Diet

 Certain foods and dietary patterns can contribute to migraines.
 Identify and avoid your personal trigger foods, which may include processed meats, aged cheeses, chocolate, or foods high in monosodium glutamate (MSG).
 Focus on a balanced, nutrient-dense diet rich in whole, unprocessed foods.
 Incorporate migraine-fighting foods like leafy greens, nuts, fatty fish, and berries.
-Maintaining a healthy, migraine-friendly diet can have a profound impact on your overall well-being and migraine management.
+A healthy, migraine-friendly diet can profoundly impact your overall well-being and migraine management.

 Exercising Regularly